 25-27 Brewer Street, London W1F 0RR

 We have a soft spot for small, intimate basements, and the history of nightlife is filled with legendary places no bigger than a living room.
 This place is killer, designed to feel like the dark, cool and moody alter ego to its light and airy sister venue upstairs.
 Below & Hidden offers a secret drinking and dancing den in Clerkenwell for discerning night owls.
 When the DJ hits their stride, Below & Hidden feels like the coolest party you've ever been invited to.
 As the night unfolds, the luxurious tapestry-covered walls reveal floor-to-ceiling LED light panels, illuminating the beat.
 It is a place for when you don’t feel like winding down the night just yet.
 Elegant misbehaviour has a place in everyone’s life, we think.

 42 Northampton Road, London EC1R 0HU

 If your mates can’t have a good time at The Cocktail Club (formerly known as London Cocktail Club), you need new mates.
-These bars are the original party starters, the party place for people who are into their drinks and all of JJ Goodman’s empire keep the drinks flowing, the beats pumping and the crowd on it.
+These bars are the original party starters, the place for people who are into their drinks.
+All the bars in JJ Goodman’s empire keep the drinks flowing, the beats pumping and the crowd on it.
 There are a few dotted around London now (our favourite is still the Shaftesbury Avenue classic), but despite each location's varying themes and decor, if you bag a table at any of the venues and kick things off with their famous happy hour you probably won’t care what colour the walls are.
 Go wild.

 Shaftesbury Avenue: 224a Shaftesbury Ave, London, United Kingdom WC2H 8EB / Oxford Circus: 4 Great Portland St, London W1W 8QJ / Goodge Street: 61 Goodge St, London W1T 1TL